dvollrath/StudyGuide/population/fertility.md

 ![Meme](meme_modern.png)

-## Population growth
 What was clear from the sections on resources and growth was that the rate of population growth, $g_L$, mattered along the BGP.
 The faster population grew, the slower would be GDP per capita growth, as the resources were split up over more and more people.

-Here we want to see if there are any regularities in the process of population growth that can help us figure out if $g_L$ is likely to be low enough to ensure that growth in GDP per capita can continue.
-In this section we'll be focusing on the "modern" era in the 20th century and beyond, and then looking more closely at pre-modern population dynamics in a different section, as they tend to be quite different.
+In a [Malthusian world](malthus.html) a positive association of $g_L$ with living standards leads to stagnation in living standards, even if it doesn't imply collapse of them.

+But does that Malthusian model do a good job of describing our modern economies?
+Should we expect that modern economic growth could come to an end because of population growth out-running resources?
+The answer is "probably no".

 The overwhelming finding here is that population growth tends to fall as countries become richer.
 You can look over long periods of time, and see that the number of births per 1000 people fell.
 From about 30 or 40 per 1000 people each year, to around 10 by 2010.